 Sauna

-Our private sauna room offers both infrared and traditional steam.
-You choose the experience.
-Infrared penetrates deeper into tissue at lower ambient temperatures.
-Steam at 80 to 95 degrees delivers the full traditional sauna experience with the added respiratory and skin benefits of humid heat.
-Both are deeply effective.
-Both are yours for 30 minutes, privately, at your own pace.
+Our private sauna room offers both infrared and traditional steam, and the choice is yours.
+Infrared works at a lower air temperature but heats deeper into the tissue.
+Steam at 80 to 95 degrees gives you the full traditional experience, with the added effect of humid heat on the skin and airways.
+Both are excellent, and both are yours privately for 30 minutes, at your own pace.

 Fits 6, comfortable for 4